On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Introduction

 \section{Introduction}

-This work was motivated by the fast-growing field of micro-robotics.
-The possible applications of microrobots are immense and, particularly, in the field of medicine.
-Medical imaging, drug delivery, diagnosis and surgery conducted locally and precisely removes the need for larger, possibly traumatic and invasive actions, reducing recovery times, drug side effects and enabling the patients to avoid uncomfortable, even dangerous, examinations and operations.
-A few-micron, untethered microbot deployed into the blood stream could have access to the entirety of the human body, however, the blood flow around swimming microbots is still to be thoroughly understood \cite{martinez2016}.
-Flow past confined cylinders is a useful benchmark problem for the experimental simulation of microbots, and the reduced length scale associated with microfluidics can effectively resemble small blood vessels and the associated enhanced non-Newtonian behaviours of the flow.
-Indeed, it allows us to study highly elastic, practically inertialless flow, where the high extensional stresses, enhanced by the small length scale of the flow, can lead to viscoelastic or purely elastic instabilities, which may massively alter the flow behaviour from the Newtonian counterpart\cite{larson1992}.
-A more in-depth description of the benchmark flow can be found in the work of Rodrigues et al.\cite{rodrigues2020}, who set out to study the steady flow (from creeping flow to moderate Reynolds numbers) of polymeric blood analogues (one Newtonian and five weakly elastic shear-thinning fluids) around two different microfluidic cylinders, one circular and one elliptic, confined in a small-blood-vessel-like microchannel.
+A few-micron, untethered microbot deployed into the blood stream could have access to the entirety of the human body, allowing for medical imaging, drug delivery, diagnosis, and surgery to be conducted locally, avoiding more traumatic and invasive procedures.
+However, the blood flow around swimming microbots is still to be thoroughly understood \cite{martinez2016}.
+This subject was recently tackled by Rodrigues et al.\citep{rodrigues2020} who simulated the haemodynamics around a swimming microbot through the benchmark \textit{flow past a confined cylinder}, described in-depth in their work.
+The authors set out to study the steady flow (from creeping flow to moderate Reynolds numbers) of polymeric blood analogues (one Newtonian and five weakly elastic shear-thinning fluids) around two different microfluidic cylinders, one circular and one elliptic, confined in a small-blood-vessel-like microchannel.
 The microchannels employed by the authors had pressure taps incorporated \mbox{500 \textmu m} up- and downstream of the cylinder, which were designed, and tested with a Newtonian fluid (de-ionised water) yielding reliable pressure measurements, in their previous work\citep{rodrigues2019}.
-Focusing on the results obtained with the circular cylinder, Rodrigues et al.\citep{rodrigues2020} reported streamline divergence upstream of the cylinder and stronger streamline curvature downstream with the viscoelastic solutions, when comparing to the Newtonian blood analogue.
+Focusing on the results obtained with the circular cylinder, Rodrigues et al.\citep{rodrigues2020} reported streamline divergence upstream of the cylinder and stronger streamline curvature downstream with the viscoelastic solutions compared to the Newtonian blood analogue.
 Moreover, extended downstream wakes were also found, and were aggravated with fluid elasticity.
 An absence of downstream flow separation and vorticity was also noted for all viscoelastic fluids.
 With their most elastic fluid, a slight lateral flow asymmetry was found for a viscoelastic Mach number (representing the ratio of the local flow speed to the velocity of the viscoelastic waves) $Ma\approx1$, and it decayed with increasing flow rate as inertial effects started to dominate.
 The authors mention the similarity of this flow asymmetry with a previously reported elastic instability\citep{haward2020}.